 IEP (Individualized Education Program)

 The IEP is a document that comprehensively describes the special education services an individual student receives.
 The format of an IEP is standardized, but the details are specific to each student.
-Each student’s IEP is developed by their A team including parents and school officials that develops and monitors an.
+Each student’s IEP is developed by their IEP team.
 Services must align with the student’s established needs.
 Read more about IEP.

 Transition and Adult Services (ages 16-21)

 Transition is the ongoing process that helps your student successfully move from the K-12 school system to adult life.
 Transition planning takes a team.
 It is an ongoing and step-by-step process that uses information about your student to create goals for life after high school and a path to reach those goals.
 Read more about transition services.